Monday, April 14, 2014

 The most famous proponent of the cowbell is Cary Strukel, who is known as "The Cowbell Kid."
 Strukel can be seen at most home games sitting in right field and wearing some kind of costume, typically topped with a neon colored wig (like former JOHN 3:16 banner guy Rollen Stewart) or Viking horns.
 The cowbells are rung most prominently when the opposing batter has two strikes, when the opposing fans try to chant, and when the Rays make a good play.

-The Rays do not have a regular song to sing after "Take Me Out to the Ballgame" during the 7th inning stretch, and don't have a regular postgame victory song.
+The Rays do not have a regular song to sing after "Take Me Out to the Ballgame" during the 7th inning stretch, and they don't have a regular postgame victory song.
 They do, however, have a mascot, Raymond (at least the name makes sense).
 Not a ray -- manta, sting- or otherwise -- he is a furry blue creature wearing a large pair of sneakers and a backwards baseball cap, completed with a Rays jersey.
 He is described officially as a "seadog," and bears a physical, though not in color, resemblance to Slider, the mascot of the Cleveland Indians.

 After the Game.
 Downtown St. Petersburg is not an especially high-crime area, and, as I said, Rays fans do not get violent.
 You might get a little bit of verbal if you're wearing Yankee gear, but it won't get any worse than that.